RennurApps/AwareIM-resources/Readme.md

 > Caution: Installing Aware IM update (Setup.exe), overwrites and resets Tomcat & JDK folders back to default.
 In fact, all files are replaced during update.
 Always keep all new and amended files incl. images separately and copy+paste them back once the install is complete.

 > Tomcat 8.5.24 32bit is the default version packaged in the **Aware IM 8.1+** server installation.

-> Tomcat 8.0.14 32bit is the default version packaged in the **Aware IM 6.0-8.0** server installation.

-> Tomcat 6.0.35 32bit is the default version packaged in the **Aware IM 5.9** server installation.

 *   [**Tomcat 9.0.37** - For Aware IM v8.x](http://tomcat.apache.org/) - 30 June, 2020.
 Tomcat 9 is designed to run on **`Java SE 8`** or later.
     *   ✔️ [**Download Tomcat v9**](https://tomcat.apache.org/download-90.cgi) - 64bit recommended.
 Manual Install.
 Tested and working with Aware IM versions `6.x`, `7.x` & `8.x`.